-4 Key points for successful Cloud Migration
+4 Key Points For Successful Cloud Migration

 Cloud is the new normal.
-But in order to take full advantage of the efficiency and agility of the cloud, organizations can not simply “move” their existing applications from an on-premise environment to a cloud environment.
+But in order to take full advantage of the efficiency and agility of the cloud, organizations can not merely “move” their existing applications from an on-premise environment to a cloud environment.

 Such an approach would significantly slow down their capacity for innovation and their performance, due to inefficient resource consumption and simply inappropriate code.
 But there is no question of making a clean sweep of the existing and rebuild everything, which would obviously be extremely expensive, in time and money.
 How can organizations then ensure they succeed in their transformation into the cloud?

-Prepare your Cloud Migration Roadmap
+Prepare Your Cloud Migration Roadmap.

 Before you think about how applications will be migrated to the cloud, organizations must first evaluate their on-premise environment.
 That is, to identify which applications need to be migrated to the cloud, which ones should remain on-premise, for security or compliance issues for example, and which should simply be removed or replaced by a SaaS solution.